-The perceived performance of F27 to F31 are the outcomes of an attractive and successful Government.
-In the following Multiple Linear Regression analyses, the perceived performance towards F27, F28, F29, F30, and F31 are each used as the dependent variable (the outcomes) and the perceived performance of F1 to F26 are used as the independent variables.
-Stepwise regression is adopted to eliminate those Koo, L. C, and Koo, Hannah (2008) Developing strategies for the Government of Macau, SAR with SWOT analysis" Electronic proceedings of the 第三届 "21 世紀的公共管理: 機遇與挑載" 國際學術研討會 14-15 Ocober, Macau SAFP irrelevant causes.
+The perceived performances of F27 to F31 are the outcomes of an attractive and successful Government.
+In the following Multiple Linear Regression analyses, the perceived performance towards F27, F28, F29, F30, and F31 are each used as the dependent variables (the outcomes) and the perceived performance of F1 to F26 are used as the independent variables.
+Stepwise regression is adopted to eliminate those irrelevant causes.
 It must be mentioned here that these regression analyses are based on subjective perception only.
-Thus interpretation of the analysis results has to be careful. .The R-square values (i.e. the coefficients of determination) representing the percentages that the dependent variables can be explained by the various respective independent variables, are also reported.
+Thus interpretation of the analysis results has to be careful.
+The R-square values (i.e. the coefficients of determination) representing the percentages that the dependent variables can be explained by the various respective independent variables, are also reported.

-F27 (World class casino city) as outcome variable (Coefficient of determination = 0.46):
+F27 (Macau as a world class casino city) as outcome variable (Coefficient of determination = 0.415):